Dublin, Ireland, 2014

 Is Cody's imaginary friend not so imaginary after all?

-A gripping and haunting thriller with an emotional punch that will take your breath away.
-The perfect suspense novel for fans of Liz Nugent, Lisa Jewell and Jane Corry.
+An absolutely gripping psychological thriller with an emotional punch that will take your breath away.
+The perfect suspense novel for fans of Lisa Jewell, Clare Mackintosh and Jane Corry.